 Fairbanks’ star continued to rise throughout the 1930s.
 Splitting his time between Europe and the United States, he made 38 films in the 1930s.
 Notable films include Little Caesar (1931), Catherine the Great (1934), The Prisoner of Zenda (1937), and Gunga Din (1939).
-It was also during this time that he met his second wife, Mary Lee Epling, heiress to the A&P Grocery Corporation.
+It was also during this time that he met his second wife, Mary Lee Epling, who had been previosuly married to the heir to the A&P Grocery Corporation.
 Fairbanks remained married to Mary Lee until her death in 1988.
 They had three daughters together – Victoria, Daphne, and Melissa.

 In 1934, Fairbanks created his own film company called Criterion Films, Ltd. The company had inadequate funding and was only able to release three films with the help of United Artists (the company founded in part by Fairbanks, Sr.).
-Fairbanks acted in two of the films: The Amateur Gentleman (1936) and Accused (1936).
-The third film made under his film company was When Thief Meets Thief (Jump for Glory in the U.K.).
+Fairbanks acted in three of the films: The Amateur Gentleman (1936), Accused (1936), and When Thief Meets Thief, also known as Jump for Glory (1937).
 Fairbanks resigned due to dissatisfaction with how the company was being managed.

 By 1937, Fairbanks had become increasingly involved in political affairs surrounding the growing tensions in Europe.
 It was during this period that he began to work closely with President Roosevelt.
 He performed official and semi-official tasks for the President including a trip to Latin America where he was to attempt to convince Latin Americans to side with the Allies.
 In 1940, he became the national vice president and head of the Southern California branch of the White Committee.
 The White Committee was an organization that attempted to shift public opinion by encouraging Americans to defend and aid the Allies in Europe.
 To show his support of the Allies, Fairbanks established Douglas Voluntary Hospitals in the British countryside from 1939 to roughly 1943.